cdktf/cdktf-provider-gitlab/docs/projectProtectedEnvironment.python.md

 ##### `deploy_access_levels_attribute`<sup>Optional</sup> <a name="deploy_access_levels_attribute" id="@cdktf/provider-gitlab.projectProtectedEnvironment.ProjectProtectedEnvironment.Initializer.parameter.deployAccessLevelsAttribute"></a>

-- *Type:* typing.Union[cdktf.IResolvable, typing.List[<a href="#@cdktf/provider-gitlab.projectProtectedEnvironment.ProjectProtectedEnvironmentDeployAccessLevelsAttribute">ProjectProtectedEnvironmentDeployAccessLevelsAttribute</a>]]
+- *Type:* cdktf.IResolvable | typing.List[<a href="#@cdktf/provider-gitlab.projectProtectedEnvironment.ProjectProtectedEnvironmentDeployAccessLevelsAttribute">ProjectProtectedEnvironmentDeployAccessLevelsAttribute</a>]

 Array of access levels allowed to deploy, with each described by a hash.